De Kooy Airfield

 De Kooy Airfield (Vliegveld De Kooy) (IATA: DHR, ICAO: EHKD) is an airfield 2.9 NM south of Den Helder, Netherlands, named after the nearby hamlet De Kooy.
-It serves as both a civilian airport under the name Den Helder Airport and a naval airport under the name Maritiem Vliegkamp De Kooy (Dutch for Maritime Aviation Site De Kooy).
+It serves as both a civilian airport under the name Den Helder Airport and a naval airport under the name Naval Air Station De Kooy (Dutch: Maritiem Vliegkamp De Kooy).

 Most movements on the De Kooy are made by helicopters, bringing workers to and from offshore oilrigs and naval helicopters such as the NH90 of the Naval Aviation Service of the Royal Netherlands Navy.
 Fixed-wing aircraft visit and operate from the airport alongside.
 Skyline Aviation operates from De Kooy, mainly operating business aircraft and also do airwork such as aerial photography for civilian and military contractors.
 Amongst its fleet of aircraft most noticeable are several Aero L-39 Albatros jets.

 History

 The airport was constructed in 1918 for the Royal Netherlands Navy, whose primary base was and still is located in Den Helder.
 A seaplane base already existed nearby on the south side of Texel however the navy required an airport for conventional aircraft as well.
 The base came under German control during the Second World War and was renamed Fliegerhorst De Kooy.
 It suffered heavy damage during the war, this despite the construction of heavy anti-aircraft defences in the area.
 After the war, the need for a naval air base in the area remained, and the airport was repaired.
 In 1960 a concrete runway was constructed, the base using a simple grass field prior to that.
 The retirement of the last aircraft carrier operated by the Dutch navy, the HNLMS Karel Doorman, in 1968, meant that the navy started to replace its fixed wing aircraft based at De Kooy with helicopters.
 In the 1980s, the need for offshore helicopter services for oilrigs in the North Sea resulted in the military sharing the base with civilian users.